DollSimon/tweezers/docs/source/index.rst

 The Tweezer Code Docs!
 ===================================

 Tools to analyse data of dual-trap optical tweezer experiments.
+Awesome!
+T

 This is to test :cite:`Revyakin:2003dm` all the features of cites.